nodef/parson.c/README.md

 ## About
-Parson is a lightweight [json](http://json.org) library written in C.
+Parson is a lightweight [json](http://json.org) library written in C, by Krzysztof Gabis.

 ## Features
 * Lightweight (only 2 files)